sfu-vinci/sfu-vinci.github.io/_posts/2024-01-26-vcr-jamie-shotton.md

 categories: vcr, talk
 ---

-We have [Jamie Shotton](https://jamie.shotton.org/) presenting at our SFU VINCI Visual Computing and Robotics (VCR) seminar.
+We have [Jamie Shotton](https://jamie.shotton.org/) from Wayve presenting at our SFU VINCI Visual Computing and Robotics (VCR) seminar.

 **Date**: Friday, January 26, 2024